anima6098/AlkalineCLandingPage/README.md

-# AlkalineCLandingPage
+# CrystalCLandingPage
-This is for the AlkalineC Ad Landing Page
+This is for the CrystalC Ad Landing Page